Data Structures: Objects and Arrays

 The final analysis

-We need to compute a correlation for every type of event that occurs in the data set.
+We need to compute a correlation for every type of event that occurs in the dataset.
 To do that, we first need to find every type of event.

 function journalEvents(journal) {